 Iowa also incorporates the federal laws prohibiting the possession of firearms or ammunition by anyone subject to a domestic violence protective order or anyone convicted of a misdemeanor crime of domestic violence.2 See Domestic Violence and Firearms in Iowa.

-- Is prohibited by federal law from shipping, transporting, possessing or receiving a firearm.4
+- Is prohibited by state or federal law, or by a court order, from shipping, transporting, possessing or receiving a firearm;

 For information on the background check process used to enforce these provisions, see the Iowa Background Check Procedures section.